 If you own U.S. stocks and are concerned about a market decline, you may want to consider researching min vol ETFs, the largest of which by net assets are the PowerShares S&P 500 Low Volatility ETF (SPLV) and iShares MSCI USA Minimum Volatility ETF (USMV).
-Fidelity offers USMV commission free.
+Fidelity offers purchases of USMV commission free online.

 If you have global investments and are concerned about some of the volatility risks that have emerged out of China, Europe, and other parts of the world, there are also non-U.S. min vol ETFs.
 The largest non-U.S. min vol ETFs by net assets are iShares MSCI Emerging Markets Minimum Volatility Index Fund (EEMV) and iShares MSCI All Country World Minimum Volatility ETF (ACWV).
 Fidelity offers EEMV commission free.

 There are several other ways that investors may be able to weather an increase in volatility.
 Bonds, for example, tend to be less volatile than stocks.
 When the stock market is expected to be more volatile, investors may want to consider increasing their bond allocation.
 It is worth noting that the bond market is not immune to volatility.

 High-yielding stocks are another opportunity that investors can explore.
 The income component of high-yielding stocks tends to make these investments less volatile than more cyclical stocks, which have lower or no dividend yield.
 Additionally, there are several options strategies, including straddles, strangles, and other spreads, which can be used to take advantage of expected market volatility.